AsmusGerman/constellationify/README.md

 # Constellationify
-Constellationify is a project code based on Matlab/Octave using OOP paradigm to obtain a descriptive set of characteristics for each constellation of the celestial sphere and facilitate comparison with other graphic representations.
+Constellationify is a project code based on Matlab/Octave using OOP paradigm to obtain a descriptive set of characteristics for each one of the 88 constellations and facilitate comparison with other graphic representations of them or similar.

 # Motivation
-TODO

-# Features
-TODO
+Constellationify is an academic project that was born with solid foundations in the OOP paradigm and modern programming concepts, using the power of Matlab / Octave for image processing and [ALR3](https://www.researchgate.net/publication/328049660_Zernike_Moments_vs_ALR3_Applied_to_Similarity_Searching_of_Cattle_Brands) algorithm to obtain the characteristics that represent each image.

 # Example
 ## Octave